Tag Archives: Tuning

 5. Very knowledgeable about his job and the car to be worked upon

-6. Excellent knowledge in Diagnostic and noting issues before issues gets out of hand
+6. Excellent knowledge in Diagnostic and noting issues before issues get out of hand

 7. Excellent Support Services – Phone, email, messaging